Rayed-Ahmed/rush-js/README.md

 Installation

-Clone this repository and include Rush.js in your project:
+Clone this repository and include rushxx in your project:

 npm install